 Their table was situated right near a window, so there was a perfect view of the baseball fields.
-The only person sitting at the table was Naminé, and she was gazing out the window, her bright blue eyes slipping off into a daydream.
-"Hey," he greeted her, pulling out the chair next to her and sitting down.
-"Where's everyone else?"
+The only person sitting at the table was Naminé, and she was gazing out the window, her blue eyes slipping off into a daydream.
+Sunlight streamed through the window, illuminating her shining blonde hair.

 "Hmm?" she shook her head a little, shaking off the daydream that had almost taken hold of her.
 "Yeah, I saw Riku and Sora a little bit ago, they said they'd be right back… and I guess I'm not sure what Kairi and Yuri are up to."

-Roxas started in on his pizza while Sora and Naminé were already comparing which books were on the English syllabus.
-They were both literature freaks, while Riku and Roxas leaned more towards the math and science classes.
-Kairi and Yuri arrived, salads in hand, a few minutes later.
+Roxas ate his pizza silently while Sora and Naminé compared which books were on the English syllabus.
+They were both literature nerds, while Riku and Roxas were more adept at math and science.
+Kairi and Yuri arrived a few minutes later.
 Looking disappointed that Roxas already had people sitting on both sides of him, Yuri sniffed a little, and settled in between Kairi and Naminé.

-Yuri and Kairi brought a whole new life to the table.
+Yuri and Kairi brought new life to the table.
 They seemed to have that effect on nearly everyone—if you weren't talking before they got there, you wouldn't be able to stop once they arrived.
-They seemed to just bring everyone else to life with their complete and utter lack of the ability to shut up.
-Not that it was a bad thing—Roxas would rather listen to them squeal and chatter than listen to Sora and Naminé talk about books.
+Both were outgoing, charming, and engaging to a point that it was easy to forget your nervousness or shyness.
+Not that it was a bad thing—Roxas would rather listen to them chatter than listen to Sora and Naminé talk about books.

-The rest of the day went by in slow-mo.
+The rest of the day felt like it went by in slow motion.
 Roxas was bored out of his mind by the time the bell rang at the end of sixth period.
-Rushing through the halls to meet up with Sora, he kicked something that was on the ground, and saw it slide across the floor.
+Rushing through the halls to meet up with Sora, he accidentally kicked something that was on the ground, and saw it slide across the floor.
 Wrinkling his brow, he fought his way through the crowd towards the object.

 It was a small, compact notebook.
-On the front, it bore one simple saying, taped on from letters clipped out of magazines:
+On the front, taped on from letters clipped out of magazines:

 loose lips sink ships